RuoAndo/ES_Sliced_Scroll/README.md

 <img src="scrollAPI.jpg" width=80%>

 This figure depicts multiplexed scroll API of Elasticsearch.
 Key technique here is sliced scroll which is introduced in Elasticserch 5.0.0.
-Usually scroll queries return a lot of documents.By using sliced scroll, it is possible to split the scroll in multiple slices which can be consumed independently As shown in this figure, each process 1-6 is reponsible forslices1-6.Cocerningprocess1(slice1), it issues the query for ﬁve shards in data nodes.
+Usually scroll queries return a lot of documents.By using sliced scroll, it is possible to split the scroll in multiple slices which can be consumed independently As shown in this figure, each process 1-6 is responsible for slices 1-6.
+Concerning process1 (slice1), it issues the query for ﬁve shards in data nodes.
 In total, 6(slices)∗5(shards) = 30(threads) are launched.